Chic African Culture Africa Factbook

 Kenya tribal dance and ritual

 Language is a part of the culture; nearly half of the 7,000 languages spoken in the world are expected to vanish in the next 100 years.
-In Africa, over 2,000 are spoken on the continent and hundreds are endangered or critically endangered.
+In Africa, over 2,000 are spoken on the continent, and hundreds are endangered or critically endangered.

 Dinka tribe

-The Samburu are extremely dependent on their animals for survival.
+The Samburu are highly dependent on their animals for survival.
 On November 11, 2011, thousands of the Samburu livestock were impounded due to a dispute over land ownership with Nature Conservancy and the African Wildlife Foundation who purchased the land and gave it as a gift to Kenya for a national park, to be called Laikipia National Park.
-The Samburu legal case was heard in the town of Nyeri December 14, 2011, and the court ruled The Kenya Wildlife Service had secured legal registration of the land.
+The Samburu legal case was heard in the town of Nyeri on December 14, 2011, and the court ruled The Kenya Wildlife Service had secured legal registration of the land.

 1. African Country Names Your Saying Wrong